 - Now switch to your iOS device and open the Dropbox app.

-- Find the folder you designated for eBook generation and open it.
+- Find the folder you designated for book generation and open it.

-- Dropbox will download the eBook, but won’t be able to preview it.
+- Dropbox will download the file, but won’t be able to preview it.
 Touch the button with the ellipsis in the upper-right corner: